MrEliasen/Supremacy-Framework/README.md

 Supremacy Framework
 ========
 I wanted to learn more about how ARMA 3 modding worked, and there is really no better way than "code to learn".
-Everything is coded from the groud up, except for the below mentioned 3rd part scripts.
+Everything is coded from the ground up, except for the below mentioned 3rd part scripts.

 I don't know much about "best practises" in this language yet, or how I should or shouldn't code things, so feedback is absolutely more than welcome (feedback is still more than welcome even if I did/do know :))!